gardener/gardener/docs/proposals/01-extensibility.md

 Every `.kind`/`.type` combination may only exist once in the system.

-When a `Shoot` shall be reconciled Gardener can identify based on the referenced `Seed` and the content of the `Shoot` specification which controllers are needed in the respective Seed cluster.
+When a `Shoot` shall be reconciled, Gardener can identify based on the referenced `Seed` and the content of the `Shoot` specification which controllers are needed in the respective Seed cluster.
 It will demand the operators in the Garden cluster to deploy the controllers they are responsible for to a specific Seed.
 This kind of communication happens via CRDs as well: